 But, the more surveys you do in a day, the MORE MONEY you’ll make, and here’s how to do it:

-Here’s How To Make MORE Money Doing Online Surveys
+Here’s How To Make Money Doing Online Surveys

 Step #1: Only do surveys that actually pay CASH.

-But it can be hard to figure out which survey sites are legitimate and actually pay cash.
+But it’s time consuming trying to figure out which survey sites are legitimate and actually earn you money.

 Here’s what you want to do: